taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-lowercase.md

 ## What do you mean, a graphic novel thesis?

 **_The First VIRS_** is a graphic novel about teenagers Asoka Morei and Minka Traoré, who live in a potential post-climate-apocalypse future 100 years from now.
-By presenting this world through the eyes of an average teenager, we hope our story can help more people connect and engage with the **long-term goals of scientific research**.
+By presenting this world through the eyes of an average teenager, we hope our story can help more people connect and engage with the **long-term goals of decolonized scientific research**.

 The story has 7 chapters, 7 scientific diagrams, and 3 dream sequences.
 I've divided the illustration work amongst [my 17 collaborators](http://www.danbeekim.org/VIRS/credits){:target="\_blank"}, who joined this project from various locations in the US, UK, France, Germany, Portugal, and Taiwan.
 To coordinate our efforts, I first wrote a full story script describing the imagery I wanted for each page and the visual characteristics I wanted for each character.
 Based on these descriptions, the artists then created the illustrations, with several stages of feedback and iteration mediated by a shared Dropbox folder.
 I'm now editing and typesetting the text and dialogue which appear on top of the illustrations.